CARES: Crisis Advice & Recovery – Enhanced Support

-The CARES training programme is delivered in 7 half day sessions and 3 full day sessions which can be scheduled flexibly over six to twelve months to minimise disruption to your normal service delivery.
-We recommend that senior leaders attend the key sessions (L) to gain better insight into staff motivation.
+The CARES training programme is delivered in 5 half day sessions and 3 full day sessions (we do offer an option to deliver over 4 full days and 3 half days) which can be scheduled flexibly over three to twelve months (subject to capacity) to minimise disruption to your normal service delivery.

 Course programme and content covered: